omprakash24d/photoverse/README.md

 *   **Image-to-Poem**: Upload an image and let AI generate a descriptive text, which then serves as the basis for a poem.
 *   **Text-to-Poem**: Prefer to use words?
 Manually input a description or theme to inspire your poem.
+*   **AI Image Generation**: For text-only poems, the AI generates a beautiful, artistic image to accompany your verse.
+*   **Text-to-Speech**: Listen to your generated poems read aloud by an AI voice.
 *   **"Surprise Me!"
 Poem**: Get an instant poem with randomized settings for a spontaneous creative spark.
 *   **Rich Customization**:
     *   **Language**: English, Hindi, Hinglish.